cvetan/apache-vhost-script/README.md

 # apache-vhost-script
-Simple bash script to create or local vhost on Apache on Debian based systems.
+Simple bash script to create or delete, local vhost on Apache web server on Debian based systems.

 This script (for now) presummes default apache settings, in terms of document root locations, ownership on files, and privileges.